 - Make sure there are no typos/grammar errors – If you have typos or other mistakes on your resume, it could distract employers and they may focus on those instead of your credentials.
 Proofread your resume and if need be, have someone check or critique your resume to eliminate this problem.
-If you don’t know where to go to have someone do this, try Fiverr.
-You can hire someone to proofread and edit your resume for only $5!
+If you don’t know where to go to have someone do this, try Grammarly for free.
+Grammarly will give you the confidence to send out an error free resume.

 - Fill in the gaps – If there are gaps in your resume, the employer may assume that you working is not of primary importance to you and may overlook your application because of those gaps.
 A couple of easy ways to do this is to avoid using months on your resume and include years only.
 You could also mention any unpaid or volunteer work that you have done during those gaps and include those on your resume, especially if it is related to their job field or market.
 This will show the employer that you still have the desire to work and have good work ethics.

 - Focus on your Skills – Employers are always on the lookout for qualified employees.
 Highlight any achievements, skills, awards, certificates, etc. to make your resume stand out.